dxxzx/dxxzx.github.io/content/post/preconfigured_window_edge.md

         "display_bpp=16\0" \
         ...
 ```

 As you see, variables related to window edge are defined in this file.
+Every variables will be add prefix `ubootenv.var`, finally, it look like this: `ubootenv.var.uimode=1080p`.

 2. build/include/config.h, line 4,`#include <configs/gxl_p211_v1.h>`

 This file include the file include/configs/gxl_p211_v1.h, make the macro CONFIG_EXTRA_ENV_SETTINGS visible for other files.

-3. include/env_default.h, line 109,
+3. include/env_default.h, line 109，

 ```c
 #ifdef  CONFIG_ENV_VARS_UBOOT_CONFIG
     "arch="     CONFIG_SYS_ARCH         "\0"